polyphene/docs.holium.org/docs/command-reference/run.md

 ## Return

-The command will return either a code `0` (success) or `1` (error) for now.

-It will also produce a list of CID, referring to the generated data by the execution.
+It will produce a list of CID, referring to the generated data by the execution.